 Alexis is a tiny town located in the state of North Carolina.
 With a population of 589 people and just one neighborhood, Alexis is the 466th largest community in North Carolina.

-When you are in Alexis, you'll notice that it is more blue-collar than most other communities in America.
-44.34% of Alexis’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Alexis is generally considered to be a blue-collar town.
+44.34% of the Alexis workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Alexis is a town of service providers, managers, and transportation and shipping workers.
 There are especially a lot of people living in Alexis who work in personal care services (20.36%), management occupations (15.38%), and office and administrative support (8.60%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Alexis has relatively fewer families with younger children, and/or college students.
 Combined, this makes Alexis a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Being a small town, Alexis does not have a public transit system used by locals to get to and from work.
+Alexis is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Alexis ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 1.71% of people over 25 have a college degree.